blackanthony14/blackanthony14/README.md

 // Android Studio, Neatbeans, PyCharm, VSC.

 - 🔭 I’m currently working on Nothnig, I want to gain experience.
-- 🌱 I’m currently learning Php, Dart, React and also finishig a course of JS
+- 🌱 I’m currently learning Php and NestJS
 - 👯 I’m looking to collaborate on App development and web development.
 - 🤔 I’m looking for help with Experience
 - 💬 Ask me about Anything, If I dont know it be sure Ill learn only to explain it.